 This is, allegedly, the only place in the world where you can visit a colony of nesting Mute Swans.
 (Trust me, they are not mute).
 A Benedictine monastery was established at Abbotsbury in the 11th century and the monks began farming swans - which often featured at medieval banquets.
 The monks have long gone, but the swans are still there (different ones, obviously).
 If you visit Abbotsbury Swannery these days, you'll find about 600 swans, all free to roam.
 The colony is established adjacent to a shallow lagoon, the Fleet, which lies behind Chesil Beach.
 It's a unique location.

-Attractive garden and partially open 17th century red sandstone manor house.
+Acorn Bank offers an attractive garden and partially open 17th century red sandstone manor house.
 The estate at Acorn Bank dates back to the medieval order of the Knights Hospitaller.
-The main attraction now is the 17th century walled garden, with its fascinating medicinal herbs, pretty formal area, traditional orchard, woodland walks and industrial past complete with restored working watermill dating from the 16th century.
+The main attraction now is the 17th century walled garden, with its fascinating medicinal and culinary herbs, pretty formal area, traditional orchard, woodland walks and industrial past complete with restored working watermill dating from the 16th century.